louisabraham/INF421-project/README.md

 # Thanks

-- Benjamin Doerr for the course
+- Benjamin Doerr for the course [INF421: Design and Analysis of Algorithms](https://www.enseignement.polytechnique.fr/informatique/INF421/).
-- Adrian Kosowski for the assignment topic and the evaluation
+- Adrian Kosowski for the assignment topic and the evaluation.
 - The whole team of [Road/Transportation network project at Gang](https://files.inria.fr/gang/road/).